 — Dennis Maloney, Domino’s CDO

-60% of Domino’s Pizza’s deliveries are made online, which shows how effective the pizza chain’s web is, as weel as their overall digital marketing strategy.
+60% of Domino’s Pizza’s deliveries are made online, which shows how effective the pizza chain’s web is, as well as their overall digital marketing strategy.
 The delivering service is focusing on a mobile strategy, not only on desktop, using mobile platforms such as iOS and Android.
-Plus integration with lots of other platforms, including SMS, Google Home, Amazon Alexa, Facebook Messenger using ‘Dom the Pizza Bot’, Twitter, Slack, Ford Sync, Apple Watch, Android Wear, Pebble and Samsung Smart TV.
+Plus integration with lots of other platforms, including SMS marketing software, Google Home, Amazon Alexa, Facebook Messenger using ‘Dom the Pizza Bot’, Twitter, Slack, Ford Sync, Apple Watch, Android Wear, Pebble and Samsung Smart TV.

 Their social media presence is very visible and follows a simple strategy: they make it easier for everybody to order pizza anywhere, anytime with as little friction as possible.